wrkzcoin/wrkzcoin/LITESNAPSHOT.md

 ## Importing one

+Two runs.
+The first imports and exits; the second is an ordinary lite node.

 ```
 Wrkzd --lite --lite-height 4000000 --import-lite-snapshot <file>
+Wrkzd --lite --lite-height 4000000
 ```

-In order:
+**Why it exits rather than carrying straight on.** The import runs after the core has loaded, because the genesis block is written in full by that load - raw block, base transaction and all - and a snapshot carries none of it.
+Importing before that would leave a half stored genesis, which too much code reads directly for it to be safe.
+But by then the core has cached what it believes the chain's shape to be, and the import has just changed it underneath.
+Restarting is cheap and settles the question; it is also what `--import-blockchain` already does.
+For a host application driving the daemon it is arguably nicer: one child process that imports, one that runs.

+### What happens, in order

+**Refusals first, before the file is read twice:**

-1. **The database must be empty.** Anything else refuses, without touching it
+1. The database must hold nothing but genesis
-2. Header `H` must equal `--lite-height`, and the genesis hash must be this network's
+2. The genesis hash in the header must be this network's
-3. The payload digest must match the compiled-in entry for this network and `H`
-4. The block info audit and the checkpoint comparison described under **Trust**
+3. The header's height must equal `--lite-height`
+4. The header's digest must appear in `LITE_SNAPSHOT_DIGESTS`

+**Then a verifying pass that writes nothing:**

+5. The payload is streamed and hashed, and must hash to the digest the header claims
+6. Every record must belong to a table a snapshot may carry
+7. Block info must be complete (exactly `H` records, none twice, none at or above `H`), monotonic in cumulative difficulty, generated coins and transaction count, and must match every compiled-in checkpoint below `H`
+8. The record counts and the final transaction count must match the header

+Nothing reaches the database until all of that passes.
+A digest can only be confirmed once the whole payload has been read, so writing as it went would mean a failed check leaves a half imported chain that looks whole - which is the failure this design exists to prevent.
+The second read costs about a minute of decompression.

+**Then a writing pass:**

-5. Records go through `SstFileWriter` and `IngestExternalFile` - one write of about the file's size, rather than the 25 to 30 GB the normal write path amplifies to.
+9. Key images and key output info go through `SstFileWriter` and `IngestExternalFile` - one write of about the file's size, rather than the 25 to 30 GB the normal write path amplifies to.
 This is the difference between half an hour and several hours on a laptop
+10. Block info goes through the ordinary write path, where `insertCachedBlock` also writes the block hash index and the empty transaction hash list a syncing lite node writes for every block below its height - so the result matches a synced database rather than merely working.
+Block 0 is skipped: genesis is already there, in full
-6. `"5"` and `"h"` are derived; the `"b"` counts carried in the file are cross-checked against a count of `"j"`, because an off-by-one here silently corrupts the global index of every output the node writes afterwards
+11. `"b"` and `"h"` are derived from the key outputs and cross-checked against the header's amount count, because an off-by-one there silently corrupts the global index of every output the node writes afterwards
-7. `LAST_BLOCK_INDEX_KEY` = `H - 1`, plus `TRANSACTIONS_COUNT_KEY`,
-   `KEY_OUTPUT_AMOUNTS_COUNT_KEY`, `lite_node_profile` = `lite:H`, and the scheme version
-8. Startup continues normally and the node syncs `[H, tip]` over P2P
+12. `TRANSACTIONS_COUNT_KEY` is taken from the header

-Step 8 is the whole point: after import the node is an ordinary lite node that happens to already hold its index region.
+After the restart the node is an ordinary lite node that happens to already hold its index region.
 It validates, relays and mines exactly as one that synced the region itself, and every wallet behaviour in [LITENODE.md](LITENODE.md) applies unchanged.

+### One place it is not byte identical

+`"h"` holds `amountId -> amount` records, and a syncing node assigns those ids in the order it first meets each amount - an order an importer cannot reproduce without replaying the chain.
+The importer assigns them in ascending amount order instead.
+Nothing reads those records back; only the count stored beside them is ever read.
+So the difference is invisible, but a test comparing an imported database against a synced one byte for byte should expect it.

 ## What this does not change